nsh07/urban-plus-plus/README.md

 A simple C++ library for fetching words from [Urban Dictionary](https://urbandictionary.com)

 This README is also the documentation for this library.
-This is a very simple and straightforward library so I thought of keeping the documentation in the README for quick and easy access.

 ## Table of contents
 - [Getting Started](#getting-started)